Wappsto/javascript-wappsto-wapp/README.md

 ### Create a new device

 To create a new device under an existing network, you should call createDevice.
-If a device exsists with the given name, the existing device will be returned,
+If a device exsists with the given name, the existing device will be returned.

 ```javascript
 let device = network.createDevice({